lizhang20/missing-semester-2020/README.md

 ##### ssh port forwarding

-execute `jupyter notebook` in remote server that listens to port `8888`
+execute `jupyter notebook` in a remote server that listens to port `8888`

 using `ssh -L 9999:localhost:8888 user@remote_host`, then navigate to  `localhost:9999` to access jupyter notebook in remote server.

-- Port forwaring on stackoverflow: https://unix.stackexchange.com/questions/115897/whats-ssh-port-forwarding-and-whats-the-difference-between-ssh-local-and-remot
+- Port forwaring on StackOverflow: https://unix.stackexchange.com/questions/115897/whats-ssh-port-forwarding-and-whats-the-difference-between-ssh-local-and-remot

 ##### ssh config files